Iman0810/Spin-Wheel/README.md

 # Spin-Wheel

-This is a simple Spin wheel game created by using Node JS.
+This is a simple Spin wheel game created by using Node js